-Wastages: Pre-printed checks are prone to wastages.
+Wastages: Pre-printed checks are prone to wastage.
 These checks already have all the non-variable details printed.
 Therefore, in case of an account change or closure, these checks become useless.
-Pre-printed voided checks are a great wastage of money and paper.
+Pre-printed voided checks are a great waste of money and paper.

 How to Print on Pre-Printed Checks?

 In the case of pre-printed checks, you do not require any check printing inventory like a MICR printer, MICR font, or magnetic ink.
 You can simply get started with your home or office printer and regular black ink.

 You will have to install a check writing software like PostGrid or integrate your accounting program with PostGrid’s check API.
 It can help you print on pre-printed checks easily.
-After getting ready with these things, you can enter in the payee name, date, amount, and your signature.
+After getting ready with these things, you can enter in the payee’s name, date, amount, and signature.
 The software can help you upload and save your signature and use it whenever needed.

 Double-check all the information before giving the print command.
 Furthermore, you have to make sure that the pre-printed checks are loaded correctly in your printer.
 One slight mistake is equivalent to wasting a check.
 Once you get these things in place, you can proceed with printing on pre-printed checks.

 The check-writing software for pre-printed checks already scans your bank cheque size and design, so you don’t have to worry about check layout and alignment.
 However, printing on pre-printed checks can be troublesome when you are doing it by just using Word.
-Hence, in order to avoid wastages and save time, it is recommended to install and use the check writing software if you know how to print on pre-printed checks.
+Hence, in order to avoid wastage and save time, it is recommended to install and use the check writing software if you know how to print on pre-printed checks.

 What are Blank Checks?